 In contrast, the Appellate Body found that the Panels in the present proceedings conducted a proper calibration analysis of the 2016 Tuna Measure by assessing whether the regulatory distinctions of the 2016 Tuna Measure are calibrated to different risks to dolphins arising from the use of different fishing methods in different areas of the ocean.
 Therefore, unlike the first compliance panel's assessment of the 2013 Tuna Measure, the Panels' calibration analysis under Article 2.1 encompassed consideration of the rational relationship between the regulatory distinctions of the 2016 Tuna Measure and its objectives.
-This means that the Panels' analysis under Article 2.1 also demonstrated that the 2016 Tuna Measure is not designed or applied in a manner that constitutes arbitrary or unjustifiable discrimination within the meaning of the chapeau of Article XX, such that it was appropriate for the Panels to rely on their reasoning developed under Article 2.1 for assessing whether the 2016 Tuna Measure complies with the requirements of the chapeau of Article XX.
+This means that the Panels' analysis under Article 2.1 also demonstrated that the 2016 Tuna Measure is not designed or applied in a manner that constitutes arbitrary or unjustifiable discrimination within the meaning of the chapeau of Article 2.1 for assessing whether the 2016 Tuna Measure complies with the requirements of the chapeau of Article XX.